commitizen/cz-cli/README.md

 ## Installing the command line tool

-Commitizen is currently tested against node 10 and 12 although it may work in older node.
+Commitizen is currently tested against Node.js 10 and 12 although it may work in older versions of Node.js.
 You should also have npm 6 or greater.

 Installation is as simple as running the following command (if you see `EACCES` error, reading [fixing npm permissions](https://docs.npmjs.com/getting-started/fixing-npm-permissions) may help):